 New York Schools with EMT Programs

 Below are details about two New York colleges that provide EMT and paramedic training.
 Get information about coursework and hands-on training opportunities.
-Read facts about each school in the table appearing at the bottom of this article.
+Read facts about each school in the table in the next section.

 - Monroe Community College, located approximately ten miles south of downtown Rochester in Upstate New York, has EMT training programs at the certificate and associate degree levels.

 - Borough of Manhattan Community College offers a 2-year degree program for aspiring paramedics.
 The college is based in downtown New York City.

 - Cardiovascular Technologies

 - Electrocardiograph Tech. - ECG, EKG

 - EMT and Paramedic